aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration/CE-Cutover.en.md

     As soon as the cutover is finished, you will see another EC2 instance on the list - this is your target Webserver created by CloudEndure.
 Make a note of its public and private IPs, as you will need them in the next step.

     {{% notice tip %}}
-If you want to know more about those servers, their purpose and network requirements see <a href="https://docs.cloudendure.com/#Preparing_Your_Environments/Network_Requirements/Network_Requirements.htm" target="_blank">CloudEndure Documentation</a>.
+If you want to know more about those servers, their purpose and network requirements see <a href="https://docs.cloudendure.com/#Preparing_Your_Environments/Network_Requirements/Network_Requirements.htm" target="_blank" rel="noopener noreferrer">CloudEndure Documentation</a>.
 {{% /notice %}}